wcarhart/docs/docs/koi/registering_arguments.md

 # Registering arguments
 !> Before starting this section, make sure you've read [Using koi](/using_koi).

-To allow a function to use command line arguments, you register the arguments using koi's `__addarg` command.
+To allow a function to use command line arguments, you register the arguments using koi's `__addarg` command (short for _add argument_).
 Arguments are registered on a by-function basis, meaning that each individual function can have it's own registered arguments.

 You can also add arguments to _argument groups_ (see [Using argument groups](/using_argument_groups)) and allow arguments to _depend on one another_ (see [Using dependent arguments](/using_dependent_arguments)).